Pregnancy Cover & Health Insurance

 HOSPITALISATION

 The expenses of your hospitalisation costs will be covered by private health insurance.
-This includes your accommodation at your choice of private or public hospitals, birthing wards, theatre fees, anaesthetics, and pharmaceuticals.
+This includes your accommodation at your choice of private or public hospitals, birthing wards, theatre fees, anaesthetist fees, and pharmaceuticals.

 BIRTH

-With private health insurance, the costs of your chosen obstetrician and paediatrician will be partially covered by your fund.
+With private health insurance, the costs of your chosen obstetrician and paediatrician will be partially covered by your hospital insurance.

 POSTNATAL

-Private health insurance can also protect your newborn baby in the event he/she requires hospitalisation or medical treatments after birth.
+Private health insurance can also protect your newborn baby in the event he/she requires hospitalisation or intensive care medical treatments after birth.

 What are the waiting periods for pregnancy health cover?